Robertboy18/Personal-Website/about.md

 **Degree**: Honors Applied Mathematics and Computational Sciences
 **Year** : Junior

 Hey there everyone.
-I am interested in many a things and I hope I can showcase how much I love Competitive Programming, Machine Learning , Artificial Intelligence, Data Science and Problem Solving especially in Mathematics through this blog.
+I am interested in many a things and I hope I can showcase how much I love Machine Learning , Artificial Intelligence, Data Science and Problem Solving especially in Mathematics through this blog.

 Excited to exhibit my projects and solutions to various problems.
 I want to get into research particularly in the field of Mathematics ( Numerical Algorithms) and in the field of Artificial Intelligence and Theoretical Computer Science.
 I hope you all would have fun reading this blog and learning something new.